 Crime Scene Processing UnitRoswell Police Crime Scene Investigators respond to critical incidents where the collection of evidence requires special tools or training.
 A variety of traditional and modern tools are used both on the scene and in our own lab to assist Detectives and prosecutors.

-Special Investigations Section
+Special Investigations Division

 The Crime Suppression Unit (CSU)CSU is an investigative support unit responsible for identifying and addressing specific crime problems and trends within the City.
 Flexibility is the key to this specialized unit.
 By using overt and covert means, CSU is able to focus resources on specific types of criminals and areas by being proactive and creative.
 This versatile street-level unit has the ability to address gang activity one day and drug enforcement the next.
 They can execute a burglary suppression operation then switch to enforcement of City codes and permits.